SUPPORTING OUR LOCAL VETERANS AND THEIR FAMILIES

-Click here for the full list of 2022 Veterans Wellness Passport activities.
+Click here for the full list of 2023 Veterans Connections activities.

 The Wall That Heals was in Chisholm June 23-26!

 United Way of Northeastern Minnesota's United for Veterans committee was proud to help bring the preeminent replica of the Vietnam Veterans Memorial to the area for Vietnam veterans, family members, and other members of the public.

 Want to support local veterans?
 Consider donating to UWNEMN's United for Veterans program.